 Count Down compartments are used to evaluate time related deterministic events attached to network nodes.

-Consider the transition rule Susceptible->Infected that has an incubation period of t iterations.
+Consider the transition rule Susceptible->Infected that has an latent period of t iterations.

 Such rule can be described by a simple compartment that models Count Down behaviors.
 Let’s call il CD.